duncanatt/detecter/tutorial/docs/getting-started/setting-up-detecter.md

 2. Execute `make`.

-A new `ebin` directory is created, containing the compiled Erlang source modules in `*.beam` representation.
+A new `ebin` directory is created, containing the compiled Erlang source modules as `*.beam` executables.
 The `detecter` directory now looks as follows:

 | Directory name                     | Description                                                   |
 | :---------                         | :------------------------------------------------------------ |